GemmaButcher-dev/freestyle_dance/README.md

 #### Imagery

   * Imagery is key to immediately letting the user know they are viewing the correct dance genre and engage quickly and convey a positive and energetic energy.
-  * The main imagery will be the hero sections on the index.html and competition.html pages.
+  * The initial imagery will be the hero sections on the index.html and competition.html pages.
+  * A image carousel will be located on the homepage to engage and inform the user.
   * There will be a favicon in the browser bar on all pages helping with site identity and branding.

 ### Wireframes